darthinvader/Creative-Writing/Book 1/02 Plot/Outline.md

 	- Refugees and faculty debrief; edicts arrive from the Paladin King to retrieve a holy artifact.
 	- Clues point to the Sword and Book of Gosh resurfacing; Kandar and Serathis envoys land in Codaria.
 	- Complication: Karol-Elf’s involvement ties Melf’s family to Lady Vaelora Serath.
-	- Leadership: Following Gorran Thricebind’s death, faculty elect [[Lareth Lakhart]] as High Mage to coordinate wartime defense and research.
+	- Leadership: Following Vera Thricebind’s death, faculty elect [[Lareth Lakhart]] as High Mage to coordinate wartime defense and research.
 - Ch3: The First Seal
 	- Trail leads to an old warded site where corruption lingers around a seal.
 	- Turning Point: Evidence confirms the sword’s curse can open a demon gate; purification requires Samantha.